Improper handling of force field directories by pdb2gmx

 This fixes #619

-#1 Updated by Berk Hess almost 9 years ago
+#1 Updated by Berk Hess over 9 years ago

 - Category changed from mdrun to preprocessing (pdb2gmx,grompp)